 Here are five reasons why you might reconsider dumping your old devices.

 1. Your new devices may not be ethically sourced

-It’s easy to think smartphones are magic, but it takes a lot of science and human labor.
+It’s easy to think smartphones are magic, but they involve a lot of science and human labor.
 In a Los Angeles Times article, David Michaud, a mining consultant for 911 Metallurgist, estimated that “to obtain the 100 or so grams of minerals found in a single iPhone, miners around the world have to dig, dynamite, chip, and process their way through about 75 pounds of rock.”
-There’s even evidence some of the materials used to make batteries may be mined by child laborers.
+There's even evidence some of the materials used to make batteries may be mined by child laborers.

 2. You're contributing to e-waste.

 When you throw away a device, it becomes part of another global problem: e-waste.
 It’s like the dump scenes from Wall-e, but way less cute.
-When electronics get thrown out in the everyday trash, they end up in landfills in Africa, the Middle East, and Southeast Asia, piling up and leaking toxic materials into the soil and groundwater, as seen in this photo essay for WIRED.
+When electronics get thrown out in the everyday trash, they end up in landfills in Africa, the Middle East, and Southeast Asia, piling up and leaking toxic materials into the soil and groundwater, as seen in this photo essay from WIRED.